 Condominiums

-A person automatically becomes a member of the community when he or she owns a unit in the building.
-Members have the right to vote on community issues.
-The community is obliged to manage, maintain and maintain the common part, and each member must bear this cost periodically.
+A person immediately joins the neighborhood when they purchase a unit in the building.
+Members have the right to vote on issues that impact the community.
+The common area must be managed, maintained, and maintained by the community, at a periodic expense to each member.
 Condominiums are subject to Federal laws.
 Under state law, each condominium must have a governing statute registered with the governing body.

 Cooperative ownership

-Cooperative ownership is a form of ownership in which a person owns and uses a certain unit of space in a building or structure but is not the owner of that space unit but actually owns it. share an interest in the entire building or structure.
-An organization (usually a company) is the person in the name of the owner of the entire building or structure, while individuals own an interest in the entire building or structure by owning shares in the company. take ownership of the entire building or structure.
-These individuals will rent out the apartments (units) in the building for the long term.
+Cooperative ownership is a form of ownership in which a person owns and uses a certain unit of space in a building or structure but is not the owner of that space unit but actually owns it.
+Share an interest in the entire building or structure.
+Individuals who own shares in the corporation have an interest in the entire building or structure, whereas an organization (often a company) is the one that holds legal title to the entire building or structure. purchase the complete structure or building.
+These people will long-term rent out the flats (units) in the building.

 Use

 Therefore, the use of a property is one of the important and practical powers of the owner.
-The owner may use the property according to his will but must not cause damage or affect the national interests, ethnic groups, public interests, lawful rights and interests of others.
-Usually, the owner directly uses his or her property but can be transferred to someone else on the basis of a legal contract of the owner.
-A person who is not the owner may use the property according to an agreement with the owner or as prescribed by law.
+The owner may use the property according to his will but must not cause damage or affect the national interests, ethnic groups, public interests, lawful rights, and interests of others.
+The owner frequently uses the property directly, but ownership can be transferred to someone else under the conditions of a formal agreement with the owner.
+A non-owner may use the property only as specified in a contract with the owner or as required by law.

 Disposition